 These questions represent a shift.

-A shift away from viewing weddings as events.
+A shift away from viewing events as collections of services.

 And toward viewing them as experiences.